Skip to Content

 Las Palmas Public Beach is a fantastic option to enjoy a more preserved beach with fewer tourist developments.
 Expect fewer crowds, a wider beachfront, and cheaper restaurants.

-That Mexican cuisine is world-class is no secret, and in Tulum, they combine it with ancient Mayan culinary traditions for some heavenly bites.
+That Mexican cuisine is world-class is no secret.
+In Tulum, they combine it with ancient Mayan culinary traditions for some heavenly bites.
 Foodies will be very happy in Tulum!
 These below are some great spots to eat after spending a day at the beach.

-For more ideas, check out my post about the best restaurants in Tulum.
+For more ideas, check out my post about the best restaurants in Tulum, which includes options in Downtown Tulum as well as the Hotel Zone.

 Day 2: Cenotes in Tulum + Playa del Carmen

-No trip to Tulum is complete without swimming in cenotes.
+No trip to the Yucatan Peninsula is complete without swimming in Tulum cenotes.
 This is a unique and unforgettable experience you’ll only get to enjoy in this part of the world.
 And, trust me, once you’ve visited one, you’ll become obsessed and will want to see them all!

 In reality, though, Dos Ojos is a single cenote composed of two sinkholes connected through a 400-meter passageway.
 Filled with sunlight and with the most turquoise waters at delicious temperatures all day, it’s a must-see.